Wangunk: Descendants

-Wangunk descendant Gary O'Neil "Red Oak" has said that "hundreds of Wangunks" are living today, including in Connecticut, Massachusetts, and Rhode Island.

-O'Neil, a descendant of Jonathan Palmer (Wangunk) through his father's line, has been an organizer and leader of the Wangunk in Connecticut since the 1970s.
-He and his daughter Kyle have exhibited work honoring their Wangunk heritage.

 In 2003, Van Thomas Green, who claimed to be a Wangunk descendant (through Betty Cuschoy, his great-great-aunt), filed suit against the town of Portland, Wesleyan University, and other parties.
 He sought $10 million in damages or compensation, the return of 300 acres to tribal descendants, and federal recognition for his family as a tribe.
 The case was dismissed in a US District Court due to the plaintiff's lack of standing.
 In his complaint Green alleged that Indian burial grounds in Glastonbury and Portland, Connecticut, have been desecrated; that from 1799 to 2003 tribal lands were unlawfully transferred in violation of 25 U.S.C. § 177; and that agreements regarding 300 acres of land set aside for the heirs of the Wangunk band of Indians were not honored.
 The court ruled that he was unable to establish any causal connection between the injury and/or conduct complained of and some challenged action of defendants Wesleyan University and others.
 Elements of this lawsuit are treated in a student documentary, The Last of the Wangunks, which features Green.
 The video also includes interviews with Gary O'Neil and genealogist Vicki Welch, Director at Seven Generations Research, both of whom challenge Green's claims to being a Wangunk descendant.

+Wangunk descendant Gary O'Neil "Red Oak" has said that "hundreds of Wangunks" are living today, including in Connecticut, Massachusetts, and Rhode Island.
+O'Neil, a descendant of Jonathan Palmer (Wangunk) through his father's line, has been an organizer and leader of the Wangunk in Connecticut since the 1970s.
+He and his daughter Kyle have exhibited work honoring their Wangunk heritage.

-In 2023, City of Middletown presented a proclamation to Gary O'Neil "Red Oak" (Wangunk descendant) in recognition of Indigenous Peoples' Day).
+In 2023, City of Middletown presented a proclamation to Gary O'Neil in recognition of Indigenous Peoples' Day.
 A press release by the Mayor's office stated: "The Wangunk people are the native inhabitants and caretakers of the land in and around Middletown, and have lived in this area for thousands of years.
-The Wangunk people have persisted to this day through their resiliency and spirit.”).

-A later press release from the Mayor's office added that "all of the Middletown area ... is Wangunk land," and highlighted the importance of "bring[ing] awareness and recognition to the Wangunk people, who are sometimes referred to as a “lost tribe.'”
+The Wangunk people have persisted to this day through their resiliency and spirit".
+In 2024, the Mayor's office issued a press release stating that "all of the Middletown area ... is Wangunk land," and highlighted the importance of "bring[ing] awareness and recognition to the Wangunk people, who are sometimes referred to as a “lost tribe.'”

+In November 2025, Wesleyan University held a two-day symposium, "World of the Wangunk."
+Wesleyan students Fiona O'Reilly and Angelica Mock wrote that "the Wangunk community has not been erased, but is instead vibrant and present".